-There's too much data being collected in so many ways, and a lot of it in ways that you don't feel you had a role in the specific transaction." he [Craig Mundiel said.
-"Now that you're just being observed, whether it's for commercial purposes or other activities, we have to move to a new model." . . .
+There's too much data being collected in so many ways, and a lot of it in ways that you don't feel you had a role in the specific transaction," he [Craig Mundie] said.
+"Now that you're just being observed, whether it's for commercial purposes or other activities, we have to move to a new model."...
 Under the model imagined by Mundie [a] central authority would distribute encryption keys to applications, allowing them to access protected data in the ways approved by the data's owners.

-Tom Simonite, Microsoft Thinks DRM Can Solve the Privacy Problem, MIT TECHNOLOGY REVIEW, October 10, 2013 (emphasis added) (Craig Mundie is Senior Advisor to the CEO at Microsoft and its former Chief Research and Strategy Officer).
+Tom Simonite, Microsoft Thinks DRM Can Solve the Privacv Problem, MIT TECHNOLOGY REVIEW, October 10, 2013 (emphasis added) (Craig Mundie is Senior Advisor to the CEO at Microsoft and its former Chief Research and Strategy Officer).38 significant limitations.
+Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers.